gidjituser/HelloReact/README.md

  - After creating your project generate a bundle in the root of the directory called "main.ios.jsbundle" (for example [from the root of the directory] run: react-native bundle --platform ios --dev false --entry-file views/ios/index.ios.js --bundle-output main.ios.jsbundle)
  - Optionally add an icon.png to the root of the directory preferably 120x120px
  - Upload your entire project to Github.
-Make sure you have an appropriate gitignore you can use the one from this example as a good start.
+Make sure you have an appropriate gitignore.
+You can use the one from this example as a good start.

 * Add the micro app (μApp) to Gidjit